Lake Tekapo: Climate

-Dark Sky Reserve
+Dark-Sky Reserve

-Lake Tekapo and the surrounding district were recognized as an International Dark Sky Reserve in 2012.
-The reserve is 4367 square kilometres in size making it amongst the world's largest.
-The Dark Sky Reserve accreditation recognizes that the night skies are almost completely free of light pollution and ideal for star gazing.
+Lake Tekapo and the surrounding district were designated in 2012 as the Aoraki Mackenzie International Dark Sky Reserve.
+The area of the reserve is 4367 km2 and as of 2024, this makes it the largest dark-sky reserve in the southern hemisphere.
+The dark-sky reserve accreditation recognises that the night skies in the area of the reserve are almost completely free of light pollution and ideal for star-gazing.
+Lake Tekapo and its observatories are a popular destination among astronomers, astrophotographers and tourists interested in star-gazing.

 Lupins

 Lake Tekapo is also known for its stunning seasonal display of Lupin that bloom along its shores from around Mid November until the end of December.
 Russell lupins were introduced in the Mackenzie Basin in the 1940s from sowings or lupins planted in garden which had seeds that spread widely.
 In 1949 Connie Scott, of Godley Peaks Station, scattered lupin seeds along the roadside after purchasing about £100 worth from the local stock and station agent.
 Although beautiful, they modify the ecosystems of braided rivers.
 There were fewer lupins around Lake Tekapo in December 2020, due to the water level in the lake being too high at a vital time in their growth cycle, causing them to fail to flower.

 Drivers have been warned to take care during the lupin season, as many visitors to the area slow down or pull over to admire the lupins along State Highway 8, but this may be unsafe and create the potential for accidents.